SH801/haselwimmer/README.md

 Possible arguments to 'Ucam_Webauth'
 ------------------------------------
-(Based on documentation for PHP authentication module)
+(Based on documentation for PHP Raven authentication module)

 - log_file :
 The location for a log file that will record progress and track possible